Car Accident Attorney in Washington & Idaho

 Or if you know anyone that's been involved in a Pedestrian Accident click here for more information.

-Collisions occurring in Washington State have to be filed within three (3) years; whereas collision occurring in California have to be filed within two (2) years.
+Collisions occurring in Washington have to be filed within three (3) years.
+Collision occurring in Idaho have to be filed within two (2) years.

 Insurance carriers are in the business of making money by denying or de-valuing claims.
 They routinely fight these cases and try to minimize your damages and pay you less than you are entitled to.
 They will undervalue your car and claim that "you weren't really hurt".
 Do not let them push you around, we don't.
 Our staff of skilled automobile collision attorneys and supporting team members know how to get the most value out of your case so that you can recover the highest recovery the law allows.
 As with all personal injury cases, it is important that you act quickly before time limits run out and your claims are forever barred.
 Contact Perez & Perez Law PLLC today for a free consultation.

-We proudly serve and represent clients throughout the State of Washington, including: King County, Snohomish County, Pierce County, Thurston County, Kittitas County, Island County, and Spokane County, Washington.
-We proudly serve and represent clients throughout the State of California, including: San Francisco County, Santa Clara County, and Los Angeles County.
+We proudly serve and represent clients throughout the State of Washington, including: King County, Snohomish County, Pierce County, Thurston County, Kittitas County, Island County, and Spokane County.
+We proudly serve and represent clients in North Idaho, including: Kootenai County, Bonner County, Benewah County, Boundary County, Shoshone County, and Latah County.